 VPNs are another excellent way to hide your internet traffic from snoops and cybercriminals.
 Short for “virtual private network,” VPNs route your internet traffic through a server located anywhere you’re not, and cloaks your traffic in highly-secure data encryption.

 When it comes to choosing a VPN, Kim recommends ExpressVPN, which offers more speed and security without breaking the bank.
-Try ExpressVPN for 30 days free.
-Get 3 months free when you sign up for one year at ExpressVPN.com/Kim.
+Get three months free when you sign up for one year at ExpressVPN.com/Kim.